 Roger Tory Peterson (1919-1996) wrote and illustrated A Field Guide to Birds: Eastern and Central North America, now in its 6th edition, first published in 1934.
 He invented the modern 20th century concept of field guides, introducing generations of Americans to the flora, fauna and natural features of North America.
 Peterson Field Guides have now been for published 80 years.

-The new third edition of the Foster and Duke Field Guide to Medicinal Plants has been expanded to include 60 new species not found in previous editions.
+The third edition of the Foster and Duke Field Guide to Medicinal Plants is expanded to include 60 new species not found in previous editions.
 The book includes 531 species accounts with information on 588 medicinal plant species.
 With 705 color photographs by Steven Foster, over 88% of the images are new.
 Over 66% of the plants in the book are native species, while 33% represent non-native, mostly European and Asian aliens.

 Medicinal plants and herbs are all around us

 Whether hiking along a remote Appalachian mountain trail or simply observing plants in one’s own yard, medicinal plants can be found everywhere humans live and travel.

 Can we control invasive alien weeds by finding a use for them?
 Many homeowners attempt to eliminate weeds from their yards—dandelions, English plantain, and chickweed.
 Some call them weeds.
 We call them medicinal plants.